DePaul University Catalog > Colleges & Schools > College of Science & Health > Academics > Undergraduate > Honors Program

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Juniors Seminar in Multiculturalism.

-Students who choose to do a thesis must have their project approved at least one term prior to executing the project.
 Students who choose to complete an Honors Senior Thesis must have their project approved at least one term prior to executing the project.
-To gain approval for a senior thesis, students must complete an application, including a project proposal signed by a faculty advisor.
+Students who choose to complete an Honors Senior Thesis must have their project approved at least one term prior to executing the project.
+To gain approval for a senior thesis, students must complete an application, including a project proposal signed by two faculty advisors.
 In keeping with the interdisciplinary nature of the program, the thesis should attempt to move outside the boundaries normally associated with one particular discipline and should be supervised by two readers from different academic fields.
 While the final product must be a substantial piece of work building on the student’s accumulated knowledge and new research, specific requirements for each thesis will depend on the nature of the project.
-See the Director or Assistant Director for an application and thesis materials.
+See the Director or Associate Director for an application and thesis materials.
 Students may opt to enroll in HON 300: Honors Research Seminar (a two-credit elective) to receive dedicated guidance as they prepare the thesis project.